On this page

 - they are concerned about the number of days missed in a term.

-What will happen if your child misses school
+If your child misses school

 - send you an SMS or email